 Criminal investigations can hinge on tracking down telephone information.
 Lawbreakers often take advantage of number portability by swapping telephones numbers from one Service Provider to another in order to evade detection.
 This can significantly hamper and delay investigations.

-To bolster the investigation efficacy, ELEP streamlines the way to obtain the most accurate telephone number data to aid in your investigation while ensuring it is always a secure and seamless process.
-ELEP leverages power and reach of the NPAC to provide the critical information you need, at the moment you need it.
+To bolster the investigation efficacy, ELEP streamlines the way to obtain the most accurate telephone number data to aid in investigations while ensuring it is always a secure and seamless process.
+ELEP leverages power and reach of the NPAC to provide the critical information needed, at the moment it is needed.

 Subscribers of the ELEP service must login to access the secure portal.
-Once logged in, users can access telephone number information, which includes whether the telephone number has been ported as well as the current Service Provider of a specific telephone number or range of telephone numbers.
+Once logged in, users can access telephone number information.
+This information includes whether the telephone number has been ported as well as the current Service Provider of a specific telephone number or range of telephone numbers.
 The porting history of the telephone number and the Service Provider’s Law Enforcement Emergency Contact information is also accessible via the portal.